 APPENDIX C contains a list of references used in this document.
-Unless otherwise specified, the most recent edition of the referenced publication.
+The publication date of the code or standard is not included in this document.
+Unless otherwise specified, the most recent edition of the referenced publication applies.
+This Page Intentionally Left Blank